ianrmcdonald/bfi_2022/README.md

 Variables (columns) in BFI_2022_film_selections.csv are:

-selection:        Film chosen on voter ballot.\n
+selection:        Film chosen on voter ballot.<br>
-director:         Director of film chosen.\n
+director:         Director of film chosen.<br>
 year_rev:         Year of film.
-When year conflicts occur, I generally set to iMDB year.\n
+When year conflicts occur, I generally set to iMDB year.<br>
-voter:            Name of voter\n
+voter:            Name of voter<br>
-voter_url:        URL where voter selections can be found.\n
+voter_url:        URL where voter selections can be found.<br>
+voter_role:       Voter role as displayed on the individual web page<br>
+voter_critic_
-voter_role:       Voter role as displayed on the individual web page\n voter_critic_ or_director     Each voter is designated as a critic or director, appearing in this field\n voter_country     Country based on value shown on the individual website. \n
+  or_director     Each voter is designated as a critic or director, appearing in this field <br>
+voter_country     Country based on value shown on the individual website. <br>

 See https://www.bfi.org.uk/sight-and-sound/greatest-films-all-time for the top 250 critics films and links to other resources